 By 1985, the logo underwent another subtle revision in its color scheme.
 The original blue was replaced with a deep shade of red, injecting a new energy and vibrancy into the brand’s visual representation.
 This color shift mirrored Nike’s expanding influence and the boldness of its products and marketing strategies.

-In recent years, Nike has preferred to use the Swoosh independently, primarily in a stark black-and-white color scheme.
+In recent years, Nike has preferred to use the Swoosh on its own, primarily in a stark black-and-white color scheme.
 This minimalist approach underscores the logo’s iconic status and versatility.
 Additionally, it’s not uncommon to see the Swoosh paired with the “Just Do It” slogan, a combination first introduced in 1988.
 This pairing has become emblematic of Nike’s motivational messaging and commitment to inspiring athletic excellence and determination.

 Icon